sparkhonghe/MDM/README.md

           3. Results_2 - Results_1 = Supplementary Table 5(Table 3)

 Sorry, the program is not easy to understand.
 We are rewriting this code in  Python.
-The rewritten code will be very concise and easy to understand, and we will release it soon.
+The rewritten code will be very concise and easy to understand, and we will release it in the next step research.